 In the winter of 2015, however, he developed a sore throat, cough and fatigue that he just couldn’t shake.
 When he felt lumps in his neck, he knew the cancer had probably gone from docile to actively growing.

 On New Year’s Eve, he was camped out in his oncologist office and soon after was diagnosed with a different cancer — diffuse large B-cell lymphoma (DLBCL), positive for three genetic mutations that put him in category of the rarest and most aggressive form of the disease.
 He began chemotherapy and his oncologist recommended seeking a second opinion at the OSUCCC – James.

-OSUCCC – James Blood and Bone Marrow Transplant Program Director Steven Devine, MD, suggested holding off on a stem cell transplant, noting that if he failed standard chemotherapy there was a promising new immunotherapy approach called CAR-T as a possible future treatment option.
+The director of the OSUCCC – James Blood and Bone Marrow Transplant Program suggested holding off on a stem cell transplant, noting that if he failed standard chemotherapy there was a promising new immunotherapy approach called CAR-T as a possible future treatment option.

 A New Immunotherapy Approach

 CAR-T involves extracting and re-engineering disease-fighting white cells (T-cells) from a patient’s blood by exposing them to a de-activated virus makes them able to recognize specific markers on the surface of the DLBCL cells.
 These “re-educated” T-cells are then infused back into the patient, similar to an autologous stem cell transplant process.

 “But instead of relying on high-dose chemotherapy to eradicate the cancer and using stem cells as a rescue to regrow healthy bone marrow cells, CAR-T therapy essentially creates ‘super T-cells’ that go in and recognize a specific marker on the surface of the cancer cell and then eradicate the cancer directly,” says Samantha Jaglowski, MD, a hematologist who leads the CAR-T immunotherapy research trials at the OSUCCC – James.